Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - The larger the angle of rotation, the more time it takes to determine if the figures are the same.
 ![Figure 2.8]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure2-8.png" | absolute_url }})
 - Questions from the experiment
-  - What is the “mind’s eye”?
+  - What is the "mind’s eye"?
 And how did we obtain this skill?
   - What cognitive machinery makes this possible?
   - Why is the relationship linear?
     - A linear relationship suggests that the rotation in our head is linear (aka at a constant rate).